flurry101/devkit/README.md

 #### `snippet run`

-Execute a saved snippet directly.
+Run a saved snippet in a flash.

 ```bash
 devkit snippet run git-undo